OneKey-Network/OneKey-implementation/paf-mvp-demo-express/README.md

     npm run build-front
     npm run start
     ```

+    Note: the server listens on the privileged ports 80 and 443, so make sure to have the appropriate rights.

+    On linux, one can give access to the privileged ports to node with the following command: `sudo setcap 'cap_net_bind_service+ep' $(which node)`

 5. Edit your `/etc/hosts` file (or `C:\Windows\System32\Drivers\etc\hosts` on Windows) to fake your web browser to target `localhost`.
     1. See console logs when starting the server for details